 When asked by a reporter about Boeng Thom Angkep, Dara said he was busy and hung up the phone.
 Government spokesperson Phay Siphan said on Wednesday that similar land deals were about spurring development, and was common practice in many countries.

-The directors of the borey complex the Premier Land in Phnom Penh’s Sen Sok district, Arporn and Nhak registered a company called Premier Land Sihanoukville in 2019, but the Premier Land’s limited advertising includes no references to Preah Sihanouk province.
+Arporn and Nhak, who are the directors of borey complex the Premier Land in Phnom Penh’s Sen Sok district, registered a company called Premier Land Sihanoukville in 2019, but the Premier Land’s limited advertising includes no references to Preah Sihanouk province.

-Multiple calls and emails to the company’s contact information went unanswered.
+Multiple calls and emails to the company went unanswered.
 When a reporter called Premier Land’s office in Phnom Penh, a representative said he was the only person in the office, and that he did not know about any developments in Preah Sihanouk province.

 As one of Yong Phat’s children, Arporn is a stakeholder in at least 13 of the group’s associated companies, including L.Y.P.
 Group, the Garden City Development satellite project in Phnom Penh, media company P.N.N., import-export and sand mining company Hero King, and Koh Kong SEZ.